 After I caught a few moments of nap after the journey and long waiting time, it's time to set foot again at Singapore.
-The 44H seat was filled by one of the stewards during landing, so I had a bit of talk with him.
-He said that wines as well as WSJ will be loaded from Singapore, and that his rotation for the day would be SUB - SIN - DPS - LOP - DPS with the same plane.
-I surely expected the SIN - DPS trip to be nice and a bit long, but services on the DPS - LOP - DPS route would be crazy indeed (if even any) since those two islands are a quite short hop away at less than 200 km.
+The 44H seat was filled by one of the stewards during landing, so I talked a bit with him.
+He mentioned that wines as well as WSJ will be loaded from Singapore, and that his rotation for the day would be SUB - SIN - DPS - LOP - DPS, all with the same plane.
+I surely expected the SIN - DPS trip to be nice and slightly longer than SUB - SIN, but services on the DPS - LOP - DPS route would be crazy indeed (if there is even any) since those two islands are a quite short hop away at less than 200 km.
 Link to the flight: http://flightaware.com/live/flight/PKGNJ/history/20160106/0750Z/WADD/WADL

 Random: the opening and latches of the luggage bin.
 It got 2 latches as opposed to one, which was presumably for sake of safety?

 Arrival at SIN

 I finished this shuttle, only to be met by additional screening at Changi.
 High risk, is it?
 But anyway, it's the first time I ever encountered that additional screening.